eshwen/phd-thesis/README.md

 This thesis uses the memoir document class, based off the template from [here](https://www.overleaf.com/latex/templates/university-of-bristol-thesis-template/kzqrfvyxxcdm).
 It has been designed to conform with the thesis guidelines from the University of Bristol [here](http://www.bristol.ac.uk/academic-quality/pg/pgrcode/annex4/).
 More information on the technical details can be found below.
 External helpful documents regarding LaTeX, thesis writing (Bristol-specific and general), etc. can be found in [helpful_docs/](helpful_docs/) or [Useful links](#useful-links).

-### Structure
+## Structure and features

 The master TeX file to compile is [thesismain.tex](./thesismain.tex).
-In here, all of the required packages are defined and the structure of the document is laid out.
-The [frontmatter/](./frontmatter/) directory contains the tex files for the title, abstract, declaration, and dedication.
+In here, all of the required packages are imported and the structure of the document is laid out.
+The [frontmatter/](./frontmatter/) directory contains the tex files for the preliminary pages - title, abstract, declaration, and dedication.
 The chapters themselves are contained within their own subdirectory in [chapters/](./chapters/).
 The [backmatter/](./backmatter/) directory contains the bibliography and glossary files.
 Then, additional user-defined macros are mostly consolidated in [macros.tex](macros.tex).

-## Compiling the document

-Disclaimer: I haven't tried compiling on Overleaf, only on my local MacTeX/TeX Live distributions.
-So your mileage may vary depending on your IDE/OS of choice.

-### Bibliography

-The BibTeX backend of my choice is `biber` with the `biblatex` package since it's much more modern that the `bibtex`/`natbib` combination.
-Therefore, it should be relatively future-proof.
-As of the bibliography style, I am kind of attached to SIAM, but that is only natively part of `natbib`.
-So I've added a minimal reimplementation of it.
-A custom command to replicate `natbib`'s `\citenum` command has also been added.
-To remove them and use a conventional style, one only needs to remove the custom commands below the `\usepackage[...]{biblatex}`, and add the desired style in the `biblatex` package options.

 ### Font